erszcz/msc-thesis/dfly-multiboot.md

 while the first DragonFly BSD subpartition of that MS-DOS partition as `(hd0,msdos2,dfly1)`.

-In this light, it should be clearer how the GRUB partition recognition loop mentioned above works.
+In this light, it should be clearer how the GRUB is partition recognition loop (mentioned above) works.
-Each partition type callback (e.g. `dfly_partition_map_iterate`,
-`grub_partition_msdos_iterate`, ...) is first
-run on the raw device to find a partition table.
+First, each partition type callback (e.g. `dfly_partition_map_iterate`, `grub_partition_msdos_iterate`, ...) is run on the raw device to find a partition table.
-Then, consecutively, on each partition found in the table (by using the `grub_partition_iterate_hook_t hook` parameter).
+Then, it is run on each partition found in the table (by using the `grub_partition_iterate_hook_t hook` parameter).
-Such a discovery procedure leads to at most two level deep partition nesting as in the `(hd0,msdos2,dfly1)` example.
+Such a discovery procedure leads to at most two-level partition nesting, as in the `(hd0,msdos2,dfly1)` example.

-The automatic partition table and file system discovery tests located in `tests/` directory of GRUB source tree rely on GNU Parted.
+The tests for automatic partition table and file system discovery, located in `tests/` directory of GRUB source tree, rely on GNU Parted.
 Being a partitioning utility, Parted, unlike GRUB, supports full read and write access to a number of partition table and file system formats.
 Unfortunately, `disklabel64` is not one of them.